quadshot/opentickets-community/readme.txt

 == Changelog ==

+= 2.8.1 - Apr/10/2017 =
+* [tweak] more changes to resolve WC3 compatibility issues, when OTCE is used with extensions

 = 2.8.0 - Apr/10/2017 =
 * [tweak] reworked all admin fancy select boxes to use new version of select2, instead of previous version
 * [tweak] reworked ALL handling of order item meta/data to match new WC formats